peteroupc/peteroupc.github.io/graphics.md

 [^50]: _Quake_ (1996) also employed _subdivision rasterization_ for drawing small and relatively distant triangles whose vertices are rounded to integers, an algorithm likewise in scope here (_Michael Abrash's Graphics Programming Black Book_, chapter 69).

+[^51]: CRT displays, or cathode-ray-tube displays, were the typical kind of computer monitors and TVs in the 1980s and 1990s.

+[^52]: This does not include the decoding of small videos to fit the _game screen_, as opposed to the player's display.
+It was common for 1990s games to have videos smaller than the game screen and to scale those videos to fit the game screen "on the fly", in the process of displaying them.
+For example, such a game could decode videos of size 160x100 to fit a game screen of 320 &times; 200.

-[^51]: Digitized sound is also known as pulse-code modulation (PCM) and is often stored in files ending in ".WAV".
+[^53]: Digitized sound is also known as pulse-code modulation (PCM) and is often stored in files ending in ".WAV".

-[^52]: The _Multimedia PC Specification_ (1992) required support in "multimedia PCs" for playback of at least 8-bit-per-sample mono digitized sound at 11,025 and 22,050 Hz.
+[^54]: The _Multimedia PC Specification_ (1992) required support in "multimedia PCs" for playback of at least 8-bit-per-sample mono digitized sound at 11,025 and 22,050 Hz.
 The Multimedia PC level 2 specification (1993) required support in "multimedia PCs" for playing back at least 16-bit-per-sample stereo digitized sound at 44,100 Hz.

-[^53]: PC games released in 1999 tended to require 32 million bytes of system memory.
+[^55]: PC games released in 1999 tended to require 32 million bytes of system memory.
 Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.

-[^54]: For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
+[^56]: For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
 Dobb's Journal_, August 2000); to be noted here is that the game normally ran at 320 &times; 240 pixels.<br>(4) According to the help for the 3DMark2000 benchmark, that benchmark comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail.<br>(5) An [**early study of polygon rendering rates**](http://www-graphics.stanford.edu/~bjohanso/index-virge-study.html) in DOS-based 3-D games, by B. Johanson and B. Oberstein (1996), shows the difficulty of finding triangle output rates in DOS games.